 Your singing team

-is like your “tribe.”
+is like your “squad.”
 The people who you trust with you goals and trust their feedback.
-Remember, as flint sharpens flint so does one mind sharpen another.
+Remember, as steel sharpens steel so does one mind sharpen another.
 You will know your team by the excitement they generate in you for the creative process.
 We each follow our own paths in this field.
 None of us can do it exactly the same way, but having a team of people who help you actualize your power and creative aspirations will allow you to develop your strengths in community.
 I encourage you to look around you for your singing team and cultivate those relationships.
 Put some focus into that group and you will all reap the rewards of having a singing team.